leamsigc/nuxt-monorepo-layers/packages/content/articles/index.md

 ---
 alt: "Rosa Mexicana Cocina - Mexican Restaurant Huntsville alabama"
 heroImageUrl: /jarrito.png
-title: "Rosa Mexicana Cocina - Mexican Restaurant Huntsville Alabama"
+title: "Rosa Mexicana Cocina - Mexican Restaurant in Huntsville, Alabama"
 href: "tel:+1-256-559-5900"
-subTitle: "Serving you with the best Mexican food across Huntsville alabama, Rosa Mexicana Cocina brings you a fine and festive atmosphere that the whole family will enjoy.
-Full of unique works of art, antiques from Old Mexico and fun music, your experience will be one to remember."
+subTitle: "Serving you with the best Mexican food across Huntsville, Alabama, Rosa Mexicana Cocina brings you a fine and festive atmosphere that the whole family will enjoy.
+Full of unique works of art, antiques from old Mexico and fun music, your experience will be one to remember."
 ---
 ::